Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Youngest son Hippolyte, born at Opelousas in c1787, died at age 12 in January 1799.

-Paul JEANSONNE (c1755-?)
+Paul JEANSONNE (c1755-?; William/Billy)

-Paul, third and youngest son of Charles Jeanson and Marie Aucoin, born probably at Port-Royal in c1755, followed his family into exile on the Gulf of St. Lawrence shore and then to a prisoner of war camp in Nova Scotia.
+Paul, third and youngest son of Charles Jeanson and Marie Aucoin, born probably at Annapolis Royal in c1755, followed his family into exile on the Gulf of St. Lawrence shore and then to a prisoner of war camp in Nova Scotia.
 He most likely came to Louisiana in 1765 with his three older siblings.
 They settled at Cabanocé/St.-Jacques, where Paul was counted in 1766 and 1769 on the right, or west, bank of the river, with the family of fellow Acadian Claude-Amable Duhon.
 In 1770, still in his teens, he was living with older brother Jean on the right bank of the river at Ascension.
 He followed his brother Jean to the Opelousas District in the early 1770s and was counted there, still a bachelor, in 1774 and 1777.
 He evidently never married.

 Other JEANSONNEs on the Western Prairies